Jason-Adam/reverse-image-search-engine/README.md

 ```

 ## Training
-From inside the virutal environment, you can train the model by running:
+From inside the virtual environment, you can train the model by running:

 ```bash
 python training/train.py